robryanx/php-oara/README.md

 which offers a hosted Affiliate Aggregator service, with a web interface and additional analysis tools.

-Development is sponsored by [AffJet](http://www.affjet.com) but welcome code contributions from anyone.
+Development is sponsored by [AffJet](http://www.affjet.com) but we welcome code contributions from anyone.

 Networks Supported